peterudu/preserving-yankari/README.md

     ![gallery images](assets/images/screenshots/gallery.png)
 - Sign Up Page
-    - This page enables users to sign up and join the Yankari park friends community.
-They can also opt to receive newsletters or become active members if they wish
+    - The sign up page has a submit form with validation which enables users to sign up and join the Yankari park friends community.
+    - This allows the user to able to communicate and interact with the site.

    ![sign up page](assets/images/screenshots/signup.png)
 ### Features To Be Implemented
  - A Future Idea
-    - Create a possibility for users comments and ideas to be integrated as part of a page.
+    - Create a section where comments and suggestions made by users are displayed as part of a page.
+    - A comments section would encourage users to participate in the further development of the site
 ## Testing
 ### Validator Testing
 - HTML